oils-for-unix/blog-code/tools-snapshot/README.md

 But I think it has a good architecture and has evolved well.
 The pieces are small and compose well.

-The Knuth quote I mention in [this blog post][bespoke] about to re-editable or "bespoke" code is relevant.
+The Knuth quote I mention in [this blog post][bespoke] about re-editable or "bespoke" code is relevant.

 [bespoke]: http://www.oilshell.org/blog/2016/12/27.html